stephaniealley/Alley-S-QLSC612/README.md

 # Installation
-The code, analysis, and figures included in this project are contained in a Jupyter notebook.
-The python dependencies required are provided in requirements.txt.
+The code, analysis, and figures included in this project are contained in a Jupyter notebook (myanalysis) in Command_Files.
+The python dependencies required are provided in Documents/requirements.txt.

 Create Python virtual environment: